Estimating Condition Number with Graph Neural Networks: Introduction

+where the applications of interest lie in $p=1, 2, +\infty$.
+Calculating the condition number exactly is generally prohibitively expensive for large and sparse matrices.
+In practice, we rarely do this because it often involves costly steps, such as finding the largest and smallest singular values or computing the matrix inverse, which do not scale well for large, sparse problems.
+For instance, the spectral condition number $\kappa_2(\mathbf{A})$ depends on the extreme singular values of $\mathbf{A}$.
+In dense linear algebra, these may be obtained by a full singular value decomposition (SVD), but this takes $\mathcal{O}(n^3)$ floating-point operations.
+Similarly, forming $\mathbf{A}^{-1}$ directly also takes $\mathcal{O}(n^3)$ work in the dense case and is usually avoided.
+With sparse matrices, things get even trickier because sparse factorizations can lead to significant fill-in.

-\xy{Computing the exact condition number $\kappa(A)$ is prohibitively expensive for large sparse matrices, since it requires computing the extreme singular values of $A$.
-TAShis typically involves one of the following approaches: (i) full singular value decomposition (SVD), which requires $\mathcal{O}(n^3)$ operations for dense matrices; (ii) Matrix inversion also needs $\mathcal{O}(n^3)$ operations. (iii) Iterative methods for estimating eigenvalues, such as power iteration or Lanczos/Arnoldi algorithms, require $\mathcal{O}(k \cdot \mathrm{nnz}(A))$ computational complexity, where $\mathrm{nnz}(A)$ denotes the number of nonzero entries in $A$ and $k$ represents the number of iterations.} For decades, the efficient computation of matrix condition numbers has been recognized as essential for assessing the stability of linear systems and least-squares problems, for example in the context of LU factorization with partial pivoting. \xy{Early practices (\cite{hager1984condition, higham1988estimating}) focused on inexpensive post-factorization estimates that avoid explicit inversion.}
+To address the high computational cost, one often resorts to estimation methods.
+As referenced in \cite[Ch.
+15]{higham2002accuracy}, condition number estimation is the process of calculating an inexpensive estimate of a condition number, where inexpensive usually means that the cost is an order of magnitude less than the exact method.
+For spectral condition number estimation, iterative methods such as power iteration, Lanczos, Arnoldi, or Golub--Kahan bidiagonalization reduce the cost substantially, typically requiring $\mathcal{O}(k \cdot \mathrm{nnz}(\mathbf{A}))$ work for $k$ iterations, up to orthogonalization costs.
+For decades, efficient condition number estimation has therefore been recognized as essential in assessing the stability of linear systems and least-squares problems, particularly in conjunction with matrix factorizations such as LU with partial pivoting; early practical strategies focused on inexpensive post-factorization estimates that avoid explicit inversion~\cite{hager1984condition,higham1988estimating}.

-\xy{For large and sparse matrices, the exact calculation for the condition number is often not practical because computing $|A^{-1}|_1$ exactly would require solving many linear systems or forming $A^{-1}$ explicitly.
-Given the definition $\kappa_1(A) := |A|_1 |A^{-1}|_1$, where the matrix norm $|A|_1$ can be computed directly in $\mathcal{O}(\mathrm{nnz}(A))$ time by the maximum of the sums of the absolute values of each column.
-For matrices that are sufficiently small to be treated using dense linear algebra routines, $|A^{-1}|_1$ is evaluated using dense solvers.
-For larger matrices, we estimate $|A^{-1}|_1$ using the Hager–Higham iterative algorithm~\cite{hager1984condition, higham1988estimating}, which prevents explicit inversion by solving a sequence of linear equations
+For large sparse matrices, the exact computation of the condition number is often impractical because evaluating $\|\mathbf{A}^{-1}\|_p$ exactly would, in the most direct approach, require either forming $\mathbf{A}^{-1}$ explicitly or solving $n$ linear systems to recover its columns.
+By contrast, the matrix norm $\|\mathbf{A}\|_p$ is relatively inexpensive to compute, e.g., for 1-norm: